DworkinLab/DworkinLab.github.io/people.md

 ### Current Graduate students

-**Navjeet Kaur**: MSc (Fall 2026) - Just started!
+**Navjeet Kaur**: MSc - Just started!
 Navjeet recently graduated with her BSc from the University of Guelph.
 More to come soon.

-**Clarisse White**: MSc (Fall 2026) - Just started!
+**Clarisse White**: MSc - Just started!
 Clarisse recently graduated with her BSc from the University of Toronto, doing her research in the lab of Dr. Asher Cutter.
 More to come soon.

 **Christine Lee**: is a new MSc student in the lab.
 Christine did her undergraduate research in the lab of Dr. Bruce Reed at the University of Waterloo and really enjoys *Drosophila* genetics.
 Christine's work will examine how natural variation in cell size influences the penetrance and expressivity of mutations influencing various cellular processes.